We have a history of success going all the way back to 1871, when our company was first established in Hanover, Germany.

 Our engineers paid particular attention to lowering the rolling resistance and tyre wear, so our ContiEcoContact would last far longer and leave significantly less rubber residue on the tarmac (compared to a conventional tyre).

 Another advantage to the environment – and your running costs – is that it also improves the fuel efficiency of your vehicle.
-Today, our ContiEcoContact is now in its fifth generation and continues to be ranked best-in-class by independent tests.
+Today, our ContiEcoContact is now in its sixth generation and continues to be ranked best-in-class by independent tests.

 Our acquisition of the North American tyre manufacturer General Tire in 1987 leads to the establishment of a new international subsidiary: Continental Tire North America, Inc.